MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 #### Control user/device policy precedence

 Microsoft Edge policy has the concept of the audience that the policy is meant to apply to, this can be either "User" or "Device".
-In Microsoft Edge Management Service, the policy applied via Group Assignment is applied as User Policy, while policy pulled down via [EdgeManagementAdminCenterEnrollmentToken] is applied as Device Policy.
+In Microsoft Edge management service, the policy applied via Group Assignment is applied as User Policy, while policy pulled down via [EdgeManagementEnrollmentToken] is applied as Device Policy.

 If there's a conflict with policy that User and Device are both trying to set, Device Policy takes precedence over User Policy.
 If you want to give User Policy precendence you can change precedence in [CloudUserPolicyOverridesCloudMachinePolicy] policy.